Noxsios/ctf-slides/slides.md

 ## The Charge

 - Early afternoon artillery bombardment by Confederate cannons on Union central lines.
-  - Overshot and did little to soften.
+  - Overshot and did little to soften (imagine if they had modern satellite imagery).
 - 3/4 quarters of a mile distance to travel.
   - With fences and other obstacles in the way.
   - With Cemetery Hill to climb at the end.